ghseeli/grad-school-writings/README.md

 1. Class notes I have typed up.
 This way, my peers are able to benefit from whatever I may have put together.
 1. Monographs I write.
 I write many of these to help me clarify points of confusion I may have about a topic.
 Then, later, if I need a refresher, these monographs help me remember what I had once learned, but the explanations are in my own words.
+1. Selected notes (and slides, if applicable) for presentations I give.
+That way, my presentations are available to others.

 There are many advantages to making these things public.